 - Over time, as a writer, you understand yourself more and you can write more into your characters.
 Knowing yourself is critical but from that place, you can imagine many situations where you are many different people.
 We all present different faces to the world.

 - Perhaps there is a hierarchy of character over our writing life.
-We develop into more different characters over time and move away from autobiographical characters.
+We develop into more different characters over time and move away from autobiographical characters, allowing for character development.

 - We talk about research for characters e.g. reading blogs of mothers whose children have died.
 Roz also mentions reading a lot of memoirs.
 Anything to give you an insight into how people live and survive after particular situations.